Insulated Siding: Is It Worth It?

 Some of the other benefits are that the insulation strengthens the siding, so it feels harder and more solid.
 Uninsulated vinyl is also called “hollow vinyl,” referring to the hollow spaces behind the vinyl layer.
 The material is also pretty flexible and easily adjusts to any waves in a wall.

-Standard vinyl can also press in easily when pushed on, and the seams between panels can start to rattle in the wind.
+Standard vinyl can also press in easily when pushed on.
+The seams between panels can start to rattle in the wind as well.
 All of these disadvantages are significantly reduced or prevented with insulated vinyl.

-Insulated vinyl siding bridges over contours in the wall structure, which gives the siding and other edging materials a solidity that standard vinyl just doesn’t have.
+Insulated vinyl siding bridges over contours in the wall structure.
+This gives the siding and other edging materials a solidity that standard vinyl just doesn’t have.

 Disadvantages of Insulated Vinyl Siding